 Prioritizing the work according to urgency would really help you with deciding the time you need to spend on each task and it’s also an effective way to decide which tasks require your utmost attention and which ones can be delayed for some time, essentially decluttering the heap of tasks.

 So, without waiting any further, start prioritizing now!
+One useful tip to prioritize what’s important is using the Eisenhower Matrix for decision-making.

 2. Optimize time spent on the social media